Mayank447/Pseudo-Spectral-Discretization/README.md

 The `DiracOperator` class implements the Dirac operator with methods for applying it to spectral coefficients, computing eigenvalues and eigenfunctions, generating a lattice structure, and transforming values between time and frequency spaces.

+# Methods

+## `Lattice` Method

+Generates a discretized set of points representing the lattice structure in either the time or frequency domain.

 ## `lattice` Method

 ### Description